 No need to worry about confidentiality, all participant information will be de-identified and kept confidential.
-If you are interested in participating in this exciting SA-first research, please click on the Login/Register button on the home page.
+If you are interested in participating in this exciting SA-first research, please click on the Register To Participate button below.

-- The gut microbiota data is analysed together with the questionnaire data in order to see which factors (such as diet, stress, sleep, disease etc.) are associated your particular gut microbiota make-up.
+- The gut microbiota data and your genetic data is analysed together with the questionnaire data in order to see which factors (such as genetics, diet, stress, sleep, disease etc.) are associated with your particular gut microbiota make-up.